Roaring Fork Valley Energy Resource Centers

 About CORE: CORE is a non-profit which works cooperatively with businesses, individuals and government entities to create measurable improvements in energy and water efficiency in order to benefit the environment and develop a more sustainable economy.

 CORE administers the City of Aspen Utilities rebates.
-If you are a City of Aspen Utility customer, please call us at (970)925-9775 with any questions regarding assessments, rebates or tips for how you can reduce your energy bill.
+If you are a City of Aspen Utility customer, please call us at (970)925-9775 for information regarding assessments, rebates for your home or business.